chauncyf/chauncyf.github.io/_posts/2020-04-04-css-animation.md

         })
     });
 ```

-That's it!
-Enjoy the smooth page fade in effect 🥳
+- That's it!
+Enjoy the smooth 🥳